Project

 Overview

 This project is a consolidated Extract, Transform, Load (ETL) data pipeline that supports a program that builds maps for the aviation industry.
 It extracts data from a specific source on schedule, does extensive cleaning, feature development and transformation, then imports this data into a QuickBase environment.
-This process ensures that the data is ready and usable for operations, relieving the users of having to manually work with the data.
-In addition, this data pipeline is designed for customization - necessary updates in either the data or associated logic are easy to make and immediately deployed.
+This process ensures that the data is ready and usable for operations, relieving users of having to manually work with the data.

 Features

-- Operates in a secure, isolated account within Amazon Web Services.
-All identity and access management are customized, and account is pre-configured with all permissions, policies and safeguards in place.
-If account is transferred to new owner, this pipeline can be operational immediately.
+1. Operates in a secure, isolated account within Amazon Web Services.
+Identity and access management are customized, and the account is configured with permissions, policies, and safeguards in place.

-- Processing only occurs when data updates - this is a major enhancement from previous versions, delivering significant cost savings.
+3. Processing only occurs when data updates, delivering significant cost savings.

-- Serverless operations with AWS Step Functions and AWS Lambda to ensure unlimited scalability and flexibility in operations.
+5. Serverless operations with AWS Step Functions and AWS Lambda ensure scalability and flexibility.

 Technical Overview

-In the third and final module, we take this dataset and format it specifically for transfer using the QuickBase API.
-This breaks the data up into fundamental components and updates the data within QuickBase, and tracks whether which data is appended, updated or deleted.
+In the third module, we format the dataset specifically for transfer using the QuickBase API.
+The process breaks data into fundamental components and updates records in QuickBase, tracking appended, updated, and deleted rows.

-All of these processes are tracked with AWS CloudWatch, which conducts detailed application and process monitoring.
-This system simplifies the vast amount of information contained within CloudWatch with customized logging specific for both engineering and management.
+All processes are tracked with AWS CloudWatch, with customized logging for both technical and operational stakeholders.

 Cost Efficiency

-Cost efficiency is a core pillar of AWS’ Well-Architected Framework, and our data pipeline adheres to best practices.
-Initially, we tested a custom Virtual Machine (VM), AWS Managed Airflow (MWAA), and EventBridge/Lambda.
-VMs proved difficult to maintain, especially during debugging and refinement.
-While MWAA worked well initially, it had two significant drawbacks.
-First, occasional memory bursts required adding more worker nodes, driving costs to nearly $2,000 per month for a single pipeline.
-Second, MWAA lacked a simple on/off feature (while possible, it requires significant effort and custom containers), causing unnecessary costs during off hours.
-After substantial testing, we transitioned to EventBridge, Step Functions, and Lambda, reducing our monthly costs by 20x—from nearly $2,000 with MWAA to under $100 with Lambda.
+Cost efficiency is a core pillar of AWS’ Well-Architected Framework, and this pipeline follows those practices.
+During design, we tested a custom VM, AWS Managed Airflow (MWAA), and EventBridge/Lambda.
+VMs were difficult to maintain.
+MWAA worked but had costly scaling characteristics and lacked simple on/off controls.
+We moved to EventBridge, Step Functions, and Lambda, reducing monthly costs from nearly $2,000 with MWAA to under $100 with Lambda.

 Future Planning